 Owning a horse has huge responsibilities needing lots of time, care and a big purse!
-However every horse owner you come across, having your own horse is very rewarding experience.
+However every horse owner you come across, having your own horse is a very rewarding experience.
 Sometimes when personal circumstances change, this means that it may become difficult to give the time or the money to your beloved horse.
 Many seek every workable solution they can to save them from selling a horse, so loaning the horse out becomes an option.

 For many people that would love to own a horse but circumstances are difficult, then loaning a horse becomes an ideal way to have experience of horse ownership.
-Loaning can be flexible on time and how much responsibility is taken that is decided between the owner of the horse and loaner.
+Loaning can be flexible in time and how much responsibility is taken that is decided between the owner of the horse and loaner.

 WHAT IS INVOLVED?

 Loaning is essentially like owning a horse.
 The loaner is usually responsible for all the financial costs and other responsibilities.
 Normally the horse is kept at the loaners choice of stables but some horses owner states that it is to be kept at the present yard.

 A degree of flexibility of how involved the loaner is with the horse can be discussed with the owner.
 Many take on full responsibility including vets bills, costs of feed and bedding, tack, rugs and the day to day care of the horse.
 Some owners will agree to vets bills and replacements tack and rugs where needed.
 In situations like this, it is very wise to have a written loan agreement to clearly state the terms of the loan and who is responsible for what.

 Some owners who think long term of the future for the horse may loan out with a view to buy.
 This is another great way to trial a horse without the commitment of an immediate purchase.
 Normally a loan period is decided between the owner and the loaner.
 When the agreed period has come to an end then the loaner will usually purchase the horse or return them to its owners if the horse is unsuitable.
 I would only use this agreement if you are looking to buy a horse.